 It's also worth noting that:

-Johannes Gutenberg's (born circa 1400) approximate birth chart with the transits for the Jupiter-Uranus conjunction of 1443 that marked the beginning of the triple Jupiter-Saturn-Uranus conjunction of 1443-44.
+Johannes Gutenberg's (born circa 1400) approximate birth chart with the transits for the Jupiter-Uranus conjunction of 1443 that marked the beginning of the Jupiter-Saturn-Uranus stellium of 1443-44.

 500 years after Gutenberg's invention, the modern computer and the laser printer enabled another major evolution in the craft of publishing and printing.
 The emergence of desktop publishing in the 1980s and 1990s can be correlated to two Jupiter-Saturn-Uranus alignments: